US government report assesses China intentionally concealed severity of coronavirus - KVIA

 US government report assesses China intentionally concealed severity of coronavirus

-The Chinese government intentionally concealed the severity of the coronavirus from the international community while it stockpiled imports and decreased exports, a Department of Homeland Security report found, according to an administration official familiar with the report.
+The Chinese government intentionally concealed the severity of the coronavirus from the international community while it stockpiled imports and decreased exports, a Department of Homeland Security report found, according to two administration officials familiar with the report.

-“China likely cut its exports of medical supplies prior to its January WHO (World Health Organization) notification that COVID-19 is a contagion,” the report reads, according to the source.
+“China likely cut its exports of medical supplies prior to its January WHO (World Health Organization) notification that COVID-19 is a contagion,” the report reads, according to one source.
+A second source confirmed the authenticity of the document to CNN on Monday.

 The report, which assessed export and import data earlier this year, was circulated within the federal government on Friday, the source said.
 ABC first reported its existence.